AvivGelfand/API-Security-and-Fraud-detection/KaggleData/README.md

 Each item has an _id field that can be used to join against the CSV data sets.
 Then we have the API behavior graph represented as a list of edges.

 ### Inspiration
-To model the classification label with a skewed distribution of normal and abnormal cases and with very few labeled samples available.
-Use supervised_dataset.csv
+* To model the classification label with a skewed distribution of normal and abnormal cases and with very few labeled samples available.
+Use supervised_dataset.csv.
-To verify where the predicted class differs from the class determined by a second algorithm.
-Use remaining_behavior_ext.csv
+* To verify where the predicted class differs from the class determined by a second algorithm.
+Use remaining_behavior_ext.csv.

 ## Some more info from a Kaggle discussion
 Question: